Fire Safety + Debris Burning

 Residential Burn Permits

-IN TAHOE DONNER DEBRIS BURNING IS ALLOWED FROM THE TIME THE UNIT CHIEF OF THE LOCAL CAL FIRE UNIT LIFTS THE BURN BAN UNTIL MARCH 31 OF THE FOLLOWING YEAR.
-DEBRIS BURNING IS NOT ALLOWED IN THE SPRING OF THE YEAR.
+IN TAHOE DONNER, DEBRIS BURNING IS ALLOWED FROM THE TIME THE UNIT CHIEF OF THE LOCAL CAL FIRE UNIT LIFTS THE BURN BAN UNTIL MARCH 31 OF THE FOLLOWING YEAR.
+DEBRIS BURNING IS NOT ALLOWED IN SPRINGTIME EACH YEAR.

 - Before burning, call Northern Sierra Air Quality Management District at (530) 582-1027 to see if it is a permissible burn day.

-- Maximum pile size 4 foot in diameter.
+- Maximum pile size of four feet in diameter.

 - Area within 10 feet of the outer edge of the pile is maintained free and clear of all flammable material and vegetation.

 - Responsible person in attendance with shovel until fire is dead out.